masterthepixel/react-data-visualization/README.md

 # React Data Visualization

-A web application that shows current value of Bitcoin and others currencies - ReactJS project
+A ReactJS web application that shows current value of Bitcoin and others currencies.

 ## Contributing